EXEMPTIONS

 You can qualify for an affordability exemption if the lowest-cost coverage offered to you is more than 7.97% of your household income.

-Harship Exemption:
+Hardship Exemption:

 You could qualify for this exemption if you had a financial hardship or other circumstances that prevented you from getting health insurance.